subesokun/atom-tree-view-git-status/README.md

 #### Prerequisites

-In order to use this feature you to [install Git Flow](https://github.com/petervanderdoes/gitflow-avh/wiki/Installation) and run `git flow init` on the repository you want to work on.
+In order to use this feature you've to [install Git Flow](https://github.com/petervanderdoes/gitflow-avh/wiki/Installation) and run `git flow init` on the repository you want to work on.

 ### License